binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ##### [npm-outdated](https://docs.npmjs.com/cli/outdated)

-Simply checking the NPM registry to see if any of your installed or specific packages are currently out of date.
+Simply check the NPM registry to see if any of your installed or specific packages are currently out of date.

 Running the following command in your application directory:
 `npm outdated`
-May produce output like the following:
+It may produce output like the following:

 {title="npm-outdated", linenos=off}
     Package               Current  Wanted  Latest  Location